Pancraes/AtTune/README.md

 # AtTune
-Submitted to Recess Hacks 3.0
+Submitted to Recess Hacks 3.0 (completed in 26 hours)

-To have this code be able to run, please add a .env file to Attune-main
+For this code to run, please add a .env file to Attune-main

 CLIENT_ID="YOUR CLIENT ID"